 This is where “donor” voices come into play.
 During the voice cloning process the synthetically reproduced parameters of a patient’s voice are combined with those of healthy donor voices.
-Features of donor voices with the same age, sex and regional accent as the patient are pooled together to form an “average voice model”, which acts as a base on which to generate the synthetic voice.
+Features of donor voices with the same age, sex and regional accent as the patient are pooled together to form an “average voice model”, which acts as a base on which to build the synthetic voice.

 “It’s a bit like going to the paint-mixing counter in a DIY shop.
 You give the assistant a swatch of your personal colour of choice (Sumptuous Plum for example…), tell them what quantity and finish you require, and a small amount of colour is added to a tin of the closest matching base paint.
 It is the use of donor voices that means we can use just a short recording from the patient, as the bulk of the speech data has been collected in the ‘base paint’.”